Since 2015, Bed Bath & Beyond has tried to wean shoppers off their 20% off coupon addiction by making paper coupons less available.

 18. Get a free gift with your big-ticket purchase.

 Gifts (including gift cards!) often come with a big-ticket purchase.
-For example, if you spend $300 on Calphalon online, you’ll get a free $50 gift card.
+For example, in 2020 if you spent $300 on Calphalon online, you’d get a free $50 gift card.
 These offers show up frequently online and in-store.

 19. Or get a free gift with a small purchase.